paulgarrettphd/Site/docs/Publications.md

 **Garrett, P. M.**, Yim, H., Sreekumar, V., Evans, N., & Dennis, S. (2018).
 A predictive model for `When' in human memory.
 Experimental Psychology Conference, Hobart.

-**Garrett, P. M.**, Houpt, J., Landy, D., & Eidels, A. (2018).
-Behavioural measures of numerical cognition.
+**Garrett, P. M.**, Houpt, J., Landy, D., & Eidels, A. (2017).
+Curve your enthusiasm: advancements in systems of estimation.
 School of Psychology, The University of Melbourne, Australia.

 **Garrett, P. M.**, Waters, L.A., & Eidels, A. (2017).
 How many jelly beans in two jars?
 Hunter medical research institute post-graduate conference, Newcastle.